Velentzas Organization

-The Velentzas Organization, also known as the Velentzas crime family, or the Greek crew is a Greek-American criminal organization operating in the New York City area.
+The Velentzas Organization, also known as the Velentzas crime family, or the Greek crew was a Greek-American criminal organization operating in the New York City area.
 During the 1980s and into the early 1990s, the Greek organization controlled a number of illegal gambling operations in and around the New York City area.
 After the organization's leader, Spyredon "Spiro the Greek" Velentzas was convicted of murder and sentenced to life in prison in 1992, the organization gradually declined in power.

 Spiro the Greek

 The group originated from the Kourakos clan, a Greek criminal organization led by Maniot Greek Peter Kourakos.

 In the 1980s, under the leadership of Spyredon "Spiro" Velentzas (also known as Spyridon), the organization rose to prominence controlling a number of illegal gambling operations in the New York City area.
 The organization operated from the Greek-American neighborhood of Astoria, Queens.
 In the late 1980s, the group grew to over 30 members and had gained more territory in Queens and Brooklyn by taking over more illegal gambling rackets, dice games and horse-racing parlors.

 Velentzas maintained a close working relationship with Lucchese crime family's Consigliere Christopher "Christie Tick" Furnari.
 The Lucchese family provided protection to the Greeks, and received a portion of their gambling profits.
 Velentzas and his Greek crew attempted to expand their illegal gambling rackets further, but were met with resistance by the Gambino crime family.
 The FBI caught on wiretaps Gambino family boss John Gotti threatening to have Spiro killed for moving into the gambling territory controlled by the Gambino family.